 An outstanding performance in the World Cup playoff against Greece by captain Luka Modric helped guide Croatia to their 5th World Cup.
 Modric was instrumental all campaign.

 Recently, for the third year in a row, he was named in the FIFA World 11, a feat which had not been achieved by any Croatian footballer.
 Modric also was the first Croatian to be named in the UEFA Team of the Year and to win the UEFA Champions League for the third time.

-The Real Madrid maestro over the past two seasons has, we think, finally put the debate to bed about who is the greatest Croatian footballer since the country became independent in the early 1990s.
+The Real Madrid maestro over the past three seasons has, we think, finally put the debate to bed about who is the greatest Croatian footballer since the country became independent in the early 1990s.

 1. Luka Modrić

-The 31-year-old central midfielder was criticised earlier in his career, but he has proven his critics wrong.
+The 32-year-old central midfielder was criticised earlier in his career, but he has proven his critics wrong.
 After starting his career at Dinamo Zagreb and establishing himself in the English Premier League, he moved to Real Madrid for a fee of £33 million.

 2. Davor Šuker

 Šuker was Croatia’s most recognisable footballer in the 1990s when the country was making a name for itself.
 He will most notably be remembered for winning the Golden Boot at the 1998 World Cup in France.

 A prolific goalscorer, Šuker had spells at Osijek, Dinamo Zagreb, Sevilla, Real Madrid, Arsenal, West Ham and Munich.
 He remains Croatia’s top goal scorer of all time. Šuker came third in the FIFA World Player of the Year awards in 1998.